Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 3. **Mapping** accounts maintain a linked list of other accounts - this allows applications to easily enumerate the full list of products served by Pyth.

 The goal of Pyth's aggregation algorithm (say _that_ five times fast!) is to combine the prices reported by publishers, giving more weight to prices with a tighter confidence interval.
-This helps consumers to access more accurate price data, with less worry about a single publisher or even a small number of publishers moving the aggregate price by themselves.
+This helps consumers access more accurate price data, without worrying about a single publisher or even a small number of publishers moving the aggregate price by themselves.
-Confidence weighting is necessary because publishers have different degrees of precision in their ability to observe a product - another factor being that exchanges with more liquidity have tighter spreads than those with less liquidity.
+Confidence weighting is necessary because publishers have different degrees of precision in their ability to observe a product.
+Another factor is that exchanges with more liquidity have tighter spreads than those with less liquidity.

+{% hint style="info" %}
+A spread can have several meanings in relation to finance.
+It often refers to the difference between two prices.
+The most common definition is the gap between the bid price and the ask price of an asset, the "bid-ask spread".
+{% endhint %}

 ---